Keep Nebraska Beautiful Staff

 President and CEO

 Bob joined Keep Nebraska Beautiful as President and CEO in March 2021.
 His love of the outdoors is a great fit with KNB’s mission to reduce waste, increase recycling efforts and beautify our communities.
 He looks forward to putting his energy towards increasing awareness for KNB and working alongside the KNB Staff and Board to enhance existing and develop new programs.
 Bob received his degree in Business Administration with a concentration in Finance from the University of St. Thomas (St. Paul, MN).
 Before joining the KNB Team, Bob spent fourteen years in the investment industry and the last twelve years in development/fundraising.
-In his free time, Bob enjoys golfing, coaching soccer, fishing and spending time with his wife and two daughters.
+In his free time, Bob enjoys golfing, coaching soccer, fishing and spending time with family.

 Pete has been with KNB for 15 years.
 He is a longtime Lincoln resident, a graduate of UNL, a proud father of 2 great kids, and a prairie lover.
 In his free time, Pete loves going camping, kayaking, playing disc golf, hiking in nature, and biking.
 His commitment to KNB is fueled by his desire to help realize the goal of socioeconomic and environmental sustainability.
 Pete manages the Materials Exchange Program, and the Food Waste Reduction Program, including development of after school Food Club programming in coordination with Nebraska Community Learning Centers.
 He has also recently taken on maintenance of the School Chemical Cleanup Campaign, and website design.

 Keep Nebraska Beautiful Board of Directors